Tomat7/ACpower/README.md

 Arduino Hi-Power regulator for AC devices

 * **19.11.2018** Updated with new algorithm.
 See https://github.com/Tomat7/ACpower/tree/base for old version.
+* **8.5.2019** Updated algorithm.
+Possible, it is final version for AVR.
+See https://tomat.visualstudio.com/ESP32-AC-power

+For full track of changes see other branches.
+The most "working" branch https://github.com/Tomat7/ACpower/tree/experimental

 __Warning!
 Hi voltage is dangerous!
 Be careful!__
 =================================================